Look beyond the beach resorts and let this one-week Tenerife itinerary help you experience the best of this beautiful Canary Island

 - Garachico (a lovely town but short on sights, especially with the closure of Covento de San Francisco)

 - Santa Cruz de Tenerife (a taste of Tenerife city life but perhaps better suited to those who are keen on museums and architecture)

 I hope that this article and the sample itinerary will help you plan your week in Tenerife and that you will love the island as much as I did.
+For my money, it’s one of the best places to travel alone in Spain!
 I’d love to know how you get on.
 Just leave a comment below.